Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 • Stress: Patients may require higher doses when subject to stress (ie, trauma, surgery, severe infection).

-Serum glucose, electrolytes; blood pressure, weight, presence of infection; monitor IOP with therapy >6 weeks; bone mineral density; assess HPA axis suppression (eg, ACTH stimulation test, morning plasma cortisol test, urinary free cortisol test); signs and symptoms of behavioral or mood changes; signs and symptoms of Cushing syndrome every 6 months (pediatric patients <1 year of age may require monitoring every 3 to 4 months); growth in pediatric patients.
+Serum glucose, electrolytes; BP, weight, presence of infection; monitor IOP with therapy >6 weeks; bone mineral density; assess HPA axis suppression (eg, ACTH stimulation test, morning plasma cortisol test, urinary free cortisol test); signs and symptoms of behavioral or mood changes; signs and symptoms of Cushing syndrome every 6 months (pediatric patients <1 year of age may require monitoring every 3 to 4 months); growth in pediatric patients.

 Some studies have shown an association between first trimester systemic corticosteroid use and oral clefts or decreased birth weight; however, information is conflicting and may be influenced by maternal dose/indication for use (Lunghi 2010; Park-Wyllie 2000; Pradat 2003).
 Hypoadrenalism may occur in newborns following maternal use of corticosteroids in pregnancy; monitor.

 When treating women with adrenal insufficiency (primary or central or congenital adrenal hyperplasia) during pregnancy, hydrocortisone is the preferred corticosteroid.
 Doses may need to be adjusted as pregnancy progresses, and stress doses may be required during active labor.
 Pregnant women with adrenal insufficiency should be monitored at least once each trimester (ES [Bornstein 2016]; ES [Fleseriu 2016]; ES [Speiser 2018]).